Alxflem/DA109A_GROUP16/README.md

 ## Start Backend

+12. Open a new terminal/command prompt and navigate to the project folder like in step 4

-11. Make sure you are in the backend directory:
+13. Make sure you are in the backend directory:

     ```bash
     cd backend